BruceZhaoR/adv-r/Functionals.md

 # You'll get an error if a component doesn't exist:
 map_chr(x, "z")
-#> Error: Result 3 is not a length 1 atomic vector
+#> Error: Result 3 must be a single string, not NULL of length 0

 # Unless you supply a .default value
 map_chr(x, "z", .default = NA)